 Neal J. Meropol, MD, director of the Gastrointestinal Cancer Program at Fox Chase Cancer Center in Philadelphia, says many doctors are already offering the drug to patients with advanced disease.

 "The study validates the use of Avastin as a component of front-line therapy with [standard] chemotherapy for metastatic colon cancer," he tells WebMD.

 Cancer's Comeback Delayed

-The study, one of the largest ever conducted in people with metastatic colorectal cancer, was presented here at the 2007 Gastrointestinal Cancer Symposium.
+The study, one of the largest ever conducted in people with metastatic, was presented here at the 2007 Gastrointestinal Cancer Symposium.